 For more parameters that you can use for YouTube videos, you can read our post on How To Use YouTube Parameters To Embed Videos.

-In the way outlined above, you can set different YouTube start and end times than the original video.
+Using the steps outlined above, you can set YouTube start and end times different from the original video.
 You can also choose only to have a start time or end at a certain time by using only the start or end parameter in the URL, as shown below:

 https://www.youtube.com/embed/MqNd1xD46VY?&start=10